youngoris/beepy-tmux/README.md

    nano ~/.tmux.conf
    ```

-2. Add battery percent and CPU temprature inforamtion to the right of Tmux status bar, and session number to the left.
+2. Add battery percent and CPU temperature information to the right of the Tmux status bar, and the session number to the left.

    ```bash
    set -g status-left "[#S] "